SagMeinenNamen/Sorting/README.md

 # Sorting

-Visually sorts an amount of scrambled numbers
+Visually sorts any given amount between 1 and 9999 of scrambled numbers/values

 # Screenshot